KeyboardCowboy/DrupalPreprocessBehavior/README.md

     element as a context to limit the scope for this element.
   - `required` (optional): Tell the preprocessor that this element is required for it to work and to not attached the behavior if it does not.

+A `settings` parameter will be added to the behavior containing the default values from the preprocessor and the values from the Drupal.settings object defined by the behavior if it was set.